michimussato/OpenStudioLandscapes/README.md

 # OpenStudioLandscapes

+## Brief

 Setup and launch custom production environments with Render Farm, Production Tracking, Automation and more - your 3D Animation and VFX Pipeline backbone - with ease, independence and scalability!
 The way YOU want it!

-YOU only!
-Exactly!
+> [!TIP]
+>

-This is not another Pipeline Tool.
-It is a tool to build a structured foundation for any Pipeline Tool you might decide to use at some point in your studio.
+> This is not another Pipeline Tool.
+It is a tool
+> to build a structured foundation for any Pipeline Tool
+> you might decide to use at some point in your studio.

 An open source toolkit - a declarative build system - to easily create reproducible production environments based